 If you'd like advice on choosing your next mortgage, you can apply by phone or in branch.
 If you're comfortable choosing a mortgage without receiving advice, you can apply online.

 If you’re happy to choose your own deal you can apply online.
-Just so you know, when you decide to apply online without advice you’ll need to make your own choice about which mortgage meets your needs.
+Just so you know, when you decide to apply online without advice you’ll need to make your own choice about which mortgage meets your needs and you won’t benefit from the protection of having a suitable product recommended to you.
 The Financial Conduct Authority have rules about how we make sure we recommend a suitable product for you, choosing your own deal means you don’t benefit from these rules and you may choose a product less appropriate to your needs.

 See our recommended operating systems and browsers.

 For these applications, please visit us in your nearest branch or call us on 0800 30 20 10, Monday to Friday 8am - 8pm, Saturday 9am - 5pm.

 When you apply by phone, we'll complete the first application step with you - getting a Decision in Principle.
 This call may last up to 45 minutes, and you'll need details of your income and outgoings to hand.
 Check our Mortgage application proofs guide to find out exactly what we'll need.

 We'll then arrange an appointment for you to complete your full application with a Mortgage Consultant.
 Your consultant will give you advice on a suitable mortgage for you, and be with you every step of the way.